felixp7/lunar-logo/docs/tutorial.md

 ===================

 Welcome to Lunar Logo, a modern scripting language with retro sensibilities.
 Lunar Logo isn't really meant to be used on its own; you're more likely to find it as part of another application.
-But you can try it out by itself, if only as a fancy calculator with some extra tricks.
+But you can try it out by itself and see what else it can do.
+(Quite a bit, actually!)

 I'll assume you know how to download and run the prototype interpreter `lunar.py`.
 If not, please refer to the user manual for your Python 3 runtime (you'll need one installed to run Lunar Logo). `lunar.py` is a command-line program, so you'll need to run it from Terminal, Command Prompt, or what have you.